Events

 Quarantine DB Talk 2020: FoundationDB or: How I Learned to Stop Worrying and Trust the Database

-Speaker: Markus Pilman [INFO]
+Markus Pilman

 Getting multiple entities to work nicely together is a difficult task.
 This is true for machines as much as it is true for humans.
 This is why testing and debugging distributed systems is such a hard task.
 Even if well known algorithms are used, subtle bugs can introduce catastrophic failures.
 FoundationDB uses deterministic simulation to test these failures.
 This is the secret sauce that makes FoundationDB one of the most robust databases on the market.